daxs2/polybar-i3-dynamic-trayoffset/README_EN.md

 </table>
 </div>

-5. Now that the module is exactly in the position which tray is inovked by Polybar, we must, manually, set up *hooks* for every program that would use the tray.
+5. Now that the module is exactly in the position where tray is invoked by Polybar, we must, manually, set up *hooks* for every program that would use the tray.
 Let's say that ```qbittorrent``` (a Qt-based torrent client) wants to use some space in our traybar.
 Then we'd need to add the following statement in our i3wm's config file:

 ```
 for_window [class="qbittorrent"] exec watchps_tray qbittorrent